 If you were hurt because of a Personal Watercraft Accident, contact the Florida personal injury attorneys at Oldham & Smith.
 It may take some investigating to determine the cause of your accident.
 If it was a manufacturing or design defect, you may need to sue the manufacturer to recover.
 If it was an operator of the PWC you were the passenger of, or the operator of another PWC, you may need to bring a suit against that driver personally.

 Accidents on personal watercrafts happen for a variety of reasons, many of which are the driver’s fault.
 Sometimes defects in the vehicle or a sudden change in water conditions cause issues, but in most situations, recklessness or inexperience lead to injuries or fatalities.
+In fact, the leading cause of PWC accidents is striking another object, usually another PWC.
+Other causes of PWC accidents include:

 - Going too fast: This is one of the top reasons people get into accidents on PWCs.
 Speeding increases the likelihood of colliding with another vessel or overturning the PWC, particularly when an operator does not realize how long it takes a PWC to stop when they are moving at 50 or 60 mph.